Pondidum/pondidum.github.io/_posts/2010-08-31-using-visual-studio-s-regex-find-and-replace.md

 	End Class

-Now the main reason for this change was the presenter code, which doesnâ€™t sit right with me.
+Now the main reason for this change was the presenter code, which doesn't sit right with me.
 At a glance, am I expecting something to be calculated or what?

 	Public Sub Display(ByVal processHistory As ICVProcessHistory)
 		_view.FileID(processHistory.FileID)